yoeo/scala-explained/classes.md

 ### Attribute modifiers: `private` and `protected`

-Class attribute visibility can be tuned using **attribute modifiers**:
+A class attribute visibility can be tuned using an **attribute modifier**:

 * `private`: the attribute can only be used in the **class where it is defined**.